 Full code is available on the Github Repo.

-Arduino Code For Transmitting to PC
+Arduino Code For Transmitting data to PC

 Upload the below code to your Arduino UNO board.